What is a Channel Letter Sign?

-In addition to the standard method of fabrication, channel letters of so many other options.
-Letters can be reverse or halo illumiinated as in the Aircuity example.
+In addition to the standard method of fabrication, channel letters offer other options.
+Letters can be reverse or halo illuminated as in the Aircuity example.
 Logos can also be fabricated using a contour or bubble style in order to include smaller details as shown in the Premium Meats logo below.
 Letters can have vinyl applied to the faces to create a specific color combination, or even have digitally printed graphics applied as in the logo below when you need to Pantone match a color.

-There are also specialty films that can be applied to the faces such as the day/night vinyl.
+There are also specialty films that can be applied to the faces such as perforated day/night vinyl.
 These appear black in the daytime, and white when illuminated at night.

-In some cases, when the amount of light coming out of a letter is required by the town or city, diffuser films can also be applied to the face.
-This was required by the Town of Chelmsford for the Java Room letters as it was facing a historical cementary.
+In some cases, when the amount of light coming out of a letter is required to be reduced to lower lumens by the town or city, diffuser films can also be applied to the face.
+This was required by the Town of Chelmsford for the Java Room letters as it was facing a historical cemetary.

-We can even fabric marquee style letters with exposed bulbs as shown in the Z30 example made for Zagats.
+We can even fabricate Marquee style letters with exposed bulbs as shown in the Z30 example made for Zagats.